nrc-cnrc/gramble/docs/docs/reference/regex.md

 Gramble also allows embedding an existing symbol via the syntax `{X}`.
 For example, rather than type `a|e|i|o|u` all the time, you could define a symbol `Vowels` with this denotation and then embed it as `{Vowels}`.
 However, this only works with symbols containing only a single field -- these are only single-"tape" regular expressions, and it would not make sense to embed a multi-field grammar in them.

-## Regular vs. extended regular expressions
+## Basic vs. extended regular expressions

 Many programming languages allow "regular expressions" with additional operators such as lookahead.
-These are more properly termed *extended* regular expressions; the languages they denote are not regular in Kleene's sense.
+These are more properly termed *extended* regular expressions (EREs); the languages they denote are not regular in Kleene's sense.
 Gramble does not yet support these.

 ## Notes about negation